Advanced Care Clinics Programme

 Strengthen Capacity of the South African Government’s Department of Health to provide quality and sustainable care for HIV-infected patients with complicated HIV and HIV/TB treatment management, including 2nd and 3rd line and other antiretroviral therapy.

 Funding Cycle: April 2014 to March 2019

-This programme is funded by a Centre for Disease Control (CDC)-funded programme and implemented in the provinces.
-It is intended to strengthen the capacity of the South African government’s Department of Health to provide quality and sustainable clinical care for HIV-infected patients with complicated HIV and HIV/TB treatment management, including 2nd and 3rd line and other antiretroviral therapy, establish adequate up-referral systems to ensure relevant and timely access to regional centres for advanced clinical management of HIV/AIDS, build and support the capacity of DOH facilities at district level for the management of adult and paediatric patients with complicated disease presentations and/or with complicated HIV or HIV/TB treatment management.
+This programme is funded by Centre for Disease Control (CDC) funded programme and implemented in the provinces Free State intended to strengthen the capacity of the South African government’s Department of Health to provide quality and sustainable clinical care for HIV-infected patients with complicated HIV and HIV/TB treatment management, including 2nd and 3rd line and other antiretroviral therapy, establish adequate up-referral systems to ensure relevant and timely access to regional centres for advanced clinical management of HIV/AIDS, build and support the capacity of DOH facilities at district level for the management of adult and paediatric patients with complicated disease presentations and/or with complicated HIV or HIV/TB treatment management.

 (i) In Free state province, the programme is aimed to support 5 districts in FS.
 3 (Motheo, Fezile Dabi and Lejweleputswa) fully supported by KI, Thabo Mofutsanyane jointly supported by the DSP Right to Care and Xhariep district (with a small patient population) where KI provided periodic support as and when required.

 (ii) ACC services are supported in 2 districts in Gauteng: Ekurhuleni District and City of Johannesburg and 2 of 3 districts (Ehlanzeni & Gert Sibande) in Mpumalanga Province.